AnnikenJE/exam-webdevelopment-2024/README.md

   wwwroot/                      Static API documentation page and uploaded images
 ```

-Components never call the API directly — every read and write goes through `MerchContext`, which delegates to `MerchService` and returns plain typed objects.
+Components never call the API directly, every read and write goes through `MerchContext`, which delegates to `MerchService` and returns plain typed objects.
 The controllers take `TrumpContext` through constructor injection and wrap each action in error handling that maps failures to the matching HTTP status code.

 **API endpoints**